 Sends a Response to the DCC.

+For a SMETS1 Devices the supply will be armed and the Supply State set to Armed and the S1SP generates the SMETS1 Response.

-The DCC receives the Response and send a Service Response (SRV 7.3) to the Supplier.
+For SMETS1 and SMETS2+ ,the DCC receives the Response and send a Service Response (SRV 7.3) to the Supplier.

 The Supplier may inform the Energy Consumer that the Meter can now be Enabled, which is an out-of-band process.
 This information will be displayed in the PPMID / IHD.